 During the war, Maak was drafted to fight for his country, leaving Mae Nak at home alone when she was in labour and died in childbirth.
 Because of the love for her husband, her spirit refused to leave the house and waited for his return.
 Maak finally returned home not knowing about the death of his wife.
 The couple went on living together for some time as if everything was normal.

-However, once her husband discovered that she was just a ghost, he fled to the temple.
+But once her husband discovered that she was just a ghost, he fled to the site of the temple.
 Mae Nak was furious and began terrorizing people in the village.
 The whole community was terrified.
-The reverent 'mor pii' (ghost doctor) heard of Mae Nak's rampage, so he came to the village and defeated her by cutting a piece of her forehead bone to make a buckle and capturing her spirit in a bottle.
+The reverent mor pii (ghost doctor) heard of Mae Nak's rampage, so he came to the village and defeated her by cutting a piece of her forehead bone to make a buckle and capturing her spirit in a bottle.

 Later, a shrine dedicated to Mae Nak was constructed in Wat Maha But.
 To this day, many people still go to the shrine for blessings and guidance.

 Since Nang Nak's grief and misfortune was caused by military conscription, she is believed to detest the call-up and naturally becomes the patron deity for those who want to get out of it.
-However, granting fertility and pregnancy are not her specialty.
+But granting fertility and pregnancy are not her speciality.
 Expectant mothers are often advised to avoid visiting her for obvious reasons.